SerengetiSystems/libssh/README.md

  The SSH library

 ```
-# Cedral's Why?
+# Serengeti Systems Why?

-I needed a coroutines capable version of this library.
+We needed a coroutines capable version of this library.
 Which required
 suspending on read or write block.
 So I added external send, recv, and close functions.
 You do this by calling
 ```